Iron-Ham/swift-commit-gen/Plan.md

 1. Write unit/integration tests
    - Mock `git` commands and model responses.
    - Use dependency injection for `ProcessRunner` and `LLMClient`.
+   - Add targeted tests for `FoundationModelsClient` once a mockable session abstraction is in place.
 2. Add sample fixtures for diff parsing and prompt generation.
 3. Create `swift test` workflow and document manual verification steps.